If you are new to Amazon self-publishing, you might run into a few problems.

 No, it isn’t too late.
 But you will need to play catch up.

 You need to have free copies of your ebook to send to beta readers.
-Start the process of begging, grovelling and pleading with friends, associates and your online social contacts to find willing beta readers.
+Start the process of begging, grovelling and pleading with friends, associates and your online social media contacts to find willing beta readers.

 Offering your ebook for free on Amazon for five days is a short lottery which rarely works now in getting reviews.
 You need to get personal and ask people directly.